-Since I haven't been a big drinker since hitting my 40's I can say that I do enjoy one on occasion.
+I haven't been a big drinker since hitting my 40's but I do enjoy a drink on occasion.
 For many choosing to follow a carnivorous diet though this, similar to a ketogenic diet, can have some tremendous side effects.
 These side effects are tied to the changes which occur in your gut microbiome and are important functions.

 Can you drink alcohol on a carnivore diet?
 If you are ok with experiencing some level of gut displeasure then an occasional drink will be fine.
 If you are a heavy drinker just realize that this must be utilized by the body before body fat and can lead to weight gain and bloating problems.
 Please note your tolerance will be greatly impacted.